ConnectedLib/course-in-a-box/modules/civic-engagement/_posts/2001-01-01-core-concepts.md

 **Arrange** the pictures and add brief descriptions if needed.

-*Inspiration -- [Here are some examples](https://jamboard.google.com/d/1yVbi2FzfFIRHpSCg7RqfHJSpKMDw74yeqxpnIAlp26g/viewer?pli=1&f=3){:target="_blank"} from the libraries that helped build this module
+Inspiration -- [Here are some examples](https://jamboard.google.com/d/1yVbi2FzfFIRHpSCg7RqfHJSpKMDw74yeqxpnIAlp26g/viewer?pli=1&f=3)from the libraries that helped build this module

 **Discuss** with your library staff or community members:
 * What makes each picture an example of civic care?
 Which attributes of civic engagement are most present?
 Which are absent?